samijiyemi/samijiyemi/README.md

 Software Engineer
 -----------------

-Python developer with 3 years of experience in Edtech and fintech.
+Python developer with 2 years of experience building websites and APIs in Flask and FastAPI.
 Well-acquainted with database engineering, data warehouses, and data processing.
-Knowledgeable in Python frameworks related to data such as SciPy, NumPy, Matplotlib.
-Cloudera certified Data analyst, PCPP-1 certification and Spark/Hadoop developer certification.
+Knowledgeable in Python frameworks related to data such as SciPy, NumPy, and Matplotlib.

 * 🌍  I'm based in Lagos
 * ✉️  You can contact me at [samijiyemi@gmail.com](mailto:samijiyemi@gmail.com)